 Encourages multiple visits and wants your entire family to meet the puppy.

-Provides you with a written contract and health guarantee and allows plenty of time for you to read it thoroughly.
+Provides you with a written contract and allows plenty of time for you to read it thoroughly.
 The contract requires the return of the dog to the breeder if the buyer is unable to properly care for the dog.

 Doesn’t require that you use a specific veterinarian but does insist you find one you are comfortable with.